kitten-science/kitten-scientists/DEVELOPMENT.md

 The development environment is expected to be a POSIX-compliant system.
 On Windows, WSL will do fine.

-You will need [NodeJS](https://nodejs.org/) and [yarn](https://yarnpkg.com/getting-started/install) to be able to work with the project.
+You will need [NodeJS](https://nodejs.org/) to be able to work with the project.
+The project uses [yarn](https://yarnpkg.com/) as a package and project manager, which is usually integrated with recent NodeJS versions.

 Additionally, you will need to have [Docker](https://www.docker.com/get-started) available, to use the container-based Kittens Game development server.
 If you do not have Docker, you can still build a release version of the script and drop that into your userscript manager.